Soraxem/artman/README.md

-# artman
+# Artman

-An Artnet 4 compliant device manager
+Artnet Manager.
+This software is for managing Artnet networks and Protocol upgrading to the Artnet 4 Spec of communication.